hipay/hipay-payments-sdk-kmp/docs/integration/cmp.md

 **An entry survives its own resolution.** Only `acknowledge(...)` removes it, or its lifetime running out — seven days for a payment left unanswered, forty-eight hours once final.
 Deleting on resolution would lose the case this exists for: an app that dies between learning the outcome and recording it.
+At most fifty entries are kept, oldest first out, so a longer lifetime cannot grow the cost of the payment path.
 Both lifetimes are arguments of `rememberHiPayPaymentRecovery(...)`, so shorten them to test the flow.

 **Signing the read.** An account that signs its orders refuses an unsigned transaction read with